Xilinx/FPGA_as_a_Service/k8s-fpga-device-plugin/docker/README.md

 Go to [https://hub.docker.com/signup](https://hub.docker.com/signup) to create a Docker Hub account (if you do not have one already), and then create a docker repository.

-In this document, we are using an example docker account named as **memo40k**  and an example repository named as **k8s.** Please substitute these by your account and repository names respectively.
+In this document, we are using an example docker account named as **xilinxatg**  and an example repository named as **k8s-plugin-dev**.
+Please substitute these by your account and repository names respectively.
 Also, please note that you can set your repository as private if you do not want others to see it.

 ### Prepare docker images